checkout/frames-react/README.md

 # Single Line component

-If you want to use Frame in single frame mode you cna do it like this:
+If you want to use Frame in single frame mode you can do it like this:

 ```js
 <Frames